Jamie Gittens: Club career

-Early life
+Early career

-Born in London, Bynoe-Gittens started his career with local side Caversham Trents at the age of five, and stayed until he was seven.
+Born in Reading, Berkshire, Gittens started his career with local side Caversham Trents at the age of five, and stayed until he was seven.
 Shortly after, he joined Reading, and also spent some time with Chelsea.
 At under-9 level, he chose to remain with Reading, and stayed there until under-14 level, when he chose to sign with Manchester City.

 Borussia Dortmund

-After two years in Manchester, Bynoe-Gittens moved to Germany in 2020 to sign for Borussia Dortmund.
+After two years in Manchester, Gittens moved to Germany in 2020 to sign for Borussia Dortmund.
 His career in Dortmund was hampered by not only the COVID-19 pandemic, but a torn ligament injury that kept him out for a number of months.
-However, the 2021–22 season was a much better one for Bynoe-Gittens; notable performances in the UEFA Youth League, where he scored six goals in four games, including two against Manchester United, earned him a call-up to Marco Rose's first team squad.
+However, the 2021–22 season was a much better one for Gittens; notable performances in the UEFA Youth League, where he scored six goals in four games, including two against Manchester United, earned him a call-up to Marco Rose's first team squad.

-Bynoe-Gittens made his Bundesliga debut in a 6–1 win over VfL Wolfsburg on 16 April 2022.
+Gittens made his Bundesliga debut in a 6–1 win over VfL Wolfsburg on 16 April 2022.

-2022–23 season

 On 12 August 2022, he scored his first Bundesliga goal in a 3–1 away win against SC Freiburg.
-On 16 August, Bynoe-Gittens signed a new contract until June 2025.
+On 16 August, he signed a new contract until June 2025.
+On 15 February 2023, he made his Champions League debut, coming off the bench in the 79th minute in a 1–0 win over Chelsea in the round of 16 first leg.

+On 28 November 2023, Gittens scored his first Champions League goal and provided an assist in a 3–1 away win over Milan, securing qualification to the knockout phase.
+Dortmund went on to reach the 2024 UEFA Champions League final at Wembley, in which Gittens appeared as a late substitute replacing his countryman Jadon Sancho in the 87th minute.
+After struggling with injuries in his first two seasons, the 2023–24 season was Gittens' first at Dortmund where he remained injury free, making 25 appearances in the Bundesliga.

+In August 2024, Dortmund announced that he would play under the surname "Gittens", rather than "Bynoe-Gittens" as he had previously used.
+Gittens explained that his father had suggested it as it is shorter, although both parts of the name come from his father.
+On the opening day of the 2024–25 Bundesliga, Gittens scored twice as a substitute to give Dortmund a 2–0 win over Eintracht Frankfurt, in new coach Nuri Şahin's first league game.
+In the opening game of Dortmund's 2024–25 Champions League campaign, Gittens again came off the bench to score twice and was named man of the match in a 3–0 win away to Club Brugge.